-Many find Hebrews a difficult book to interpret.Perhaps the greatest difficulty is in interpreting the five warning passages (2:1-4; 3:7-4:13; 6:1-8; 10:26-39; 12:25-29).
-Many commentators treat these as warnings to those unbelievers among the readers.
+Many find Hebrews a difficult book to interpret.
+Perhaps the greatest difficulty is in interpreting the five warning passages (2:1-4; 3:7-4:13; 6:1-8; 10:26-39; 12:25-29).
+Many commentaries treat these as warnings to those unbelievers among the readers.
 This views the target audience for the warnings as those who profess, but do not possess, the faith.
 But is this consistent with the evidence in the text?
 Most agree that the rest of the book clearly addresses believers.
 Is there any apparent disparity between the way those in the warnings are addressed and the rest of the epistle?

-Evidence from Outside the Warnings
+Evidence from outside the warnings

 Common sense shows that the epistle was written to believers, as most agree.
 Little needs to be said here.
 Apart from the warnings, we find the readers addressed as "brethren" (10:19; 13:22) and "holy brethren" (3:1).
-Things are said to them that can apply only to Christians (cf. 3:1; 5:12; 6:9; 10:24-25).
+Things are said to them that can only apply to Christians (cf. 3:1; 6:9; 5:12; 10:24-25).
 Note that all these appear shortly before or after the warning sections.